SurvivalGamesDevTeam/Builds/README.md

 Builds
 ======

-Builds for the Survival Games
+Builds for the Survival Games, fully automated builder included.

 DO NOT EDIT, TEAM MEMBERS!